matnrocha/matnrocha/README.md

 **`Backend Developer`**

 I am a Computer Engineering student specializing in backend development and distributed systems.
-Currently, I work as a Systems Integration Intern at [Lynxmind](https://www.lynxmind.com/).

 I am especially interested in tackling complex backend challenges, managing databases, and working with large-scale distributed systems.
 I enjoy being in environments where I can keep learning, growing, and contributing value.